ocrmypdf/OCRmyPDF/README.rst

 -  Append the console output of the script when running the debug mode (``-v 1`` option)
--  If possible provide your input PDF file as well as the content of the temporary folder (using a file sharing service like www.file-upload.net)
+-  If possible provide your input PDF file as well as the content of the temporary folder (using a file sharing service like Dropbox)

 Press & Media
 -------------